Formulae E-volver

 material: software for Mac OS X / linux

-technique: screen or projection, touchscreen
+technique: screen and touchscreen

 duration: infinite